 Connection to the ISTE Standards for Students

-Sketchnoting is yet another way to bring the ISTE Standards for Students to the classroom.
-It’s an approach that targets Knowledge Constructor, Creative Communicator and Innovative Designer.
+Sketchnoting is yet another way to bring the ISTE Standards for Students to the classroom, as students become Creative Communicators of their ideas.

 What students say

 Maren Palmer, a sixth grader in Bosch’s class, says sketchnoting is an easy note-taking method that helps her remember things better.

 “I really like that there are no set rules,” Maren says.
 “You can do it however you want.
 You can style it however you want.
 Just taking notes and writing words down is kind of boring.”